colombarifm/sas_grid/README.md

 ## TODO

-vdW radii for transition elements are still missing.
-The code will be updated soon.
+vdW radii for some transition elements are still missing.
+A default value of 2.0 A is used.
+Please check results carefully.